iit-DLSLab/robotlib/README.md

 With this architecture you just need to:
 - Write your controller based on **Robotlib**
-- Implement the **Glue code**, that is the robot specific libraries
+- Implement the **glue code**, that is the robot specific libraries
 - **Loading at runtime** the robot library associated to the robot you want to control

 Through the common interface, it is therefore possible to keep one single controller implementation for controlling robots with different morphologies.